sailfish-oneplus6/sf-enchilada/README.md

 # Issues

 Please use this repository for all issues with functionality on the device or with porting, I'm always trying to improve my device specific guide.
-If you have a problem please feel free to (create an issue)[https://github.com/sailfish-oneplus6/sf-enchilada/issues/new]
+If you have a problem please feel free to [create an issue](https://github.com/sailfish-oneplus6/sf-enchilada/issues/new)

 # Releases

-All releases will be (posted here)[https://github.com/sailfish-oneplus6/sf-enchilada/releases], watching this repo will cause you to be notified every time I release a new version!
+All releases will be [posted here](https://github.com/sailfish-oneplus6/sf-enchilada/releases), watching this repo will cause you to be notified every time I release a new version!

 # Pull Requests

-We all love a good PR, if you feel like contributing to this project feel free to checkout the (Trello board)[https://trello.com/b/xHiboUsv/sfos-enchilada] for things that need to be done.
+We all love a good PR, if you feel like contributing to this project feel free to checkout the [Trello board](https://trello.com/b/xHiboUsv/sfos-enchilada) for things that need to be done.
 Please include a detailed description along with your PR.